davidmashe/applilanche/README.md

 If it's a numbers game, then use software!

-Applilanche is a tool to automate job applications.
+Applilanche is a node-based local webapp to automate job applications for you.

 To use applilanche, clone this repo and then follow the setup instructions.

 REQUIREMENTS:

--Node installed
+-Node.js

+OPTIONAL BUT RECOMMENDED:

+-Local postgres database

 SETUP INSTRUCTIONS: